berndporr/iirj/README.md

 An IIR filter library written in JAVA.

-Highpass, lowpass, bandpass and bandstop as Butterworth, Bessel and Chebyshev Type I/II.
+Highpass, lowpass, bandpass and bandstop as Butterworth and Chebyshev Type I/II.

 You can also calculate the filter coefficients with Python's scipy and then create your custom IIR filter.